 Stay comfortable by stopping to stretch every few hours.
 This will help keep your muscles from getting sore and keep everyone happy.
 Stopping for a hot meal or snack, or to top off the coffee or hot chocolate every few hours, will also keep the trip going smoothly and keep everyone on the trip comfortable.

 Another consideration to remember when traveling is to have not only the warmest winter coats for when you leave home, but also that you have the right outerwear for your final destination.
-Are you planning a ski, snowboard, or other outdoor adventure?
+Are you planning a skiing, snowboarding, or other outdoor adventure?
 You'll need your parkas ready to stay warm and dry when you arrive.
+Perhaps throw in a pair of snow boots for each family member, as well.
 Are you visiting an area that's warmer than where you live?
 Maybe you'll need light or mid-weight jackets instead of your thicker waterproof winter coat.

 Your holiday adventures can run smoothly and be filled with warm, cozy memorable moments with a little foresight and winter supplies.
 Build great memories and keep everyone on the trip safe and comfortable by prepping for toasty travel.